jgillick/DiscoDanceFloorV1/DiscoController/README.md

  5. Go into that directory and run: `npm install`
  6. Now run `nwjs .` and the app should launch.
 See the Troubleshooting section if you get errors.

+### Install SerialPort

+This one takes a special step.
+Go into the DiscoController directory and do the following:

+1. `npm install -g node-pre-gyp`
+2. `node-pre-gyp rebuild --runtime=node-webkit --target=0.12.3`
+	- Replace `0.12.3` with the version of nwjs you downloaded.

 ### Installing NW.js

 Here's how I installed NW.js on my mac

  1. Download the latest NW.js pacakged from http://nwjs.io/
- 2. Extract the package and put the directory in /Applications/.
+ 2. Extract the file somewhere on your system
- 3. Update your `PATH` environment variable to point to the correct (and burried) nwjs directory:
+ 3. Update your `PATH` environment variable to point to the directory with the nwjs executable:

+On my mac:
 ```
 echo "export PATH=\$PATH:/Applications/nw/nwjs.app/Contents/MacOS/" >> ~/.bash_profile
 ```